pascallaliberte/sharpen.page/_i18n/en/_posts/2019-03-01-two-ebooks-purchased-together.md

 Curious!
 Ebooks?
 Expensive?
 Ebooks are generally much cheaper than physical books.
 "Oh, one of them was $19.72, and the other one was $16.54."
 Still!
 For the price of 6 coffees, you're debating whether these books are worth the price for your career advancement?
 I had to dig deeper, because clearly there was something missing.

-"Okay so tell me about that Saturday morning, walk me through the scene... you get up, was it sunny outside?".
+"Okay so tell me about that Saturday morning, walk me through the scene... you get up, then what?
+Was it sunny outside?".
 I ask those questions to rev up his memory recall, to bring him back in the moment to get more granular details.

 He took out his iPad, and opened up his Kindle app and there was listed all the book samples he had downloaded.
 "See, that's what I do.
 When I hear about an interesting book, I go out and immediately download the book sample, but I end up having so many downloaded".